msuiche/LiveCloudKd/LiveCloudKdSdk/README.md

 So it was developed, because Microsoft broke vid.dll API (probably, because of one careless report to MSRC).
 Therefore some part of code is not open-sourced because, it use some internal vid.sys structures and code from other not open-sourced utilities.

-### LiveCloudSDK supports 2 methods of reading Hyper-V Memory and 1 writing.
+### LiveCloudSDK supports 3 methods of reading Hyper-V Memory and 1 writing.

-1. ReadInterfaceWinHv\WriteInterfaceWinHv - uses Hypercalls HvReadGpa for memory reading.
-According Hyper-V TLFS HvReadGpa can read only maximum 0x10 bytes per call therefore it slowest method (but robust - Sysinternals LiveKD uses it).
+1. ReadInterfaceWinHv\WriteInterfaceWinHv - uses Hypercalls HvReadGpa for memory reading\HvWriteGpa for writing.
+According Hyper-V TLFS HvReadGpa\HvWriteGpa can read\write only
+maximum 0x10 bytes per call, therefore it slowest method (but robust - Sysinternals LiveKD uses it).
 Containers doesn't support it.

 2. ReadInterfaceHvmmDrvInternal - hvmm.sys directly read memory blocks from kernel mode.
-It uses internals vid.sys structures and different methods for FullVM and Hyper-V Containers (WDAG and Windows Sandbox).
+It uses internals vid.sys structures and different methods for FullVM and Hyper-V Containers (WDAG and Windows Sandbox, docker containers, launching with --isolation=hyperv option).
 Of course, it can be broken during every patch of vid.sys, but now it works with new version of vid.sys without patching.

+3. ReadInterfaceVidAux - uses vidaux.dll, which is injected to vmwp.exe.

 ReadInterfaceVidDll\WriteInterfaceVidDll - only for testing purposes!!
 Do not use it real environment.
 Method patch windows kernel for removing PsGetCurrentProcess check, which blocks every query for every process excluding parent vmwp.exe process.
 It need special hvmm.sys assembly for concrete build vid.sys.